Mean-field bound on the 1-arm exponent for Ising ferromagnets in high dimensions: Introduction

 The major quantities to be investigated are the 1-spin and 2-spin expectations.
 Since they are increasing in $h$ by Griffiths' inequality \cite{g70}, we simply denote their limits by

 Since $\Exp{\sigma_x\sigma_y}_R$ is also increasing in $R$ by Griffiths' inequality, we denote its limit by

 In the following statement (as well as later in the proofs) we use the notation $f\asymp g$ to mean that the ratio $f/g$ is bounded away from zero and infinity (in the prescribed limit).
-One assumption that we shall make throughout is the mean-field decay for the critical two-point function
+One assumption that we shall make throughout is the mean-field decay for the critical 2-spin expectation (or often called two-point function)

 A sharp asymptotic expression that implies \refeq{twopt} is proven by the lace expansion for a fairly general class of $J$, whenever the support of $J$ is sufficiently large \cite{s07}.
 We note that reflection positivity has not succeeded in providing the above two-sided $x$-space bound; only one exception is the nearest-neighbor model, for which a one-sided $x$-space bound is proven \cite{s82}.
 In dimensions $d<4$, the exponent on the right-hand side may change.
 An exact solution for $d=2$ was identified by Wu et al.~\cite{wmtb76}, which implies $\Exp{\sigma_o\sigma_x}\asymp|x|^{-1/4}$ as $|x|\uparrow\infty$.